-This Asian red cabbage salad has everything you need to be happy, really.
+This Asian-inspired red cabbage salad has everything you need to be happy.
 It has an incredible flavor that explodes in your mouth every bite you take, it has many benefits, and you can eat it alone or accompany it with your favorite Asian flavors.

 Why will you love this salad?

 Probably this is one of the salads I eat the most during the summer.
-It is simple, delicious, and amazing as is or as a side dish.
-You should try it with steamed rice or noodles… it really is AMAZING.
-Besides, red cabbage or purple cabbage is within the cruciferous family and has excellent health properties; it is powerful in fighting against cancer.
+It is simple, delicious, and unique as is or as a side dish.
+You should try it with steamed rice or noodles; it is AMAZING.
+Besides, red cabbage or purple cabbage is within the cruciferous family and has excellent health properties; it is amazing in fighting against cancer.

 How to cut red cabbage for Asian slaw?

 The best way to cut cabbage is to cut the whole head into four parts and then remove each part’s core.
-Then, remove the outer leaves that look a bit wilted or have dark spots on them, then thinly slice each quart.
-A small trick to make the most of all the incredible properties of red cabbage is to let it rest for 5 to 10 minutes after you cut it.
-This activates the potent antioxidants that it has, the power that make it a SUPERFOOD.
+Then, remove the outer leaves that look wilted or have dark spots on them and thinly slice each quart.
+A small trick to make the most of red cabbage’s excellent properties is to let it rest for 5 to 10 minutes after you cut it.
+This activates its potent antioxidants, the power that makes it a SUPERFOOD.